Kseniya-G/Kseniya-G/README.md

 👨‍🎓 About Me 👨‍🎓:
--  🚀 I'm a highly motivated entry-level data analyst with a strong educational background and a passion for leveraging data-driven insights to inform business decisions.
+🚀 I'm a results-driven data analyst with 3+ years of hands-on experience in optimizing operations and ensuring data quality, combined with a passion for leveraging data insights to drive business decisions.
--  🎓 I graduated from TripleTen bootcamp for data analytics, where I gained practical experience working on 12 sprintly projects.
+🎓 I graduated from the TripleTen Data Analytics Bootcamp, completing over 700 hours of training and working on 15 real-world projects.
--  💻 My skills range from data wrangling and cleaning to exploratory data analysis, data visualization, and machine learning.
+💻 My skills span the full data pipeline, including data wrangling and cleaning, exploratory data analysis, data visualization using Tableau and Power BI, and machine learning techniques in Python.
--  🧠 I'm a fast learner who loves exploring new challenges and emerging data technologies, always eager to dive deep into data to uncover valuable insights and stay at the forefront of data analytics.
+🧠 I'm a fast learner, always ready to embrace new challenges and emerging technologies.
+I enjoy diving deep into data to uncover actionable insights, improve decision-making, and deliver impactful results.

 🚀 Fun Facts 🚀: